Lemonade Seeks IPO As Public Benefit Corp. (Pending:LMND)

 The market opportunity for selling insurance online, at least to consumers, is large and growing, although I wonder how well the firm will make the transition into other products, since selling to businesses is usually much more involved.

-The firm is classified as a Public Benefit Corporation, which means:
+The firm is classified as a public benefit corporation, which means:

 Under Delaware law, public benefit corporations are required to identify in their certificate of incorporation the public benefit or benefits they will promote and their directors have a duty to manage the affairs of the corporation in a manner that balances the pecuniary interests of the stockholders, the best interests of those materially affected by the corporation's conduct and the specific public benefit or public benefits identified in the public benefit corporation's certificate of incorporation.

-So, will the balancing of those varying ‘interests’ result in less potential value to shareholders interests?
+So, will the balancing of those varying 'interests' result in less potential value to shareholders' interests?

 LMND has an interesting company story and growth trajectory but high losses and cash burn, so it will be interesting to see how this IPO gets priced.